-Beginning in 2010, all award-winning projects will be judged by a group of peers during networking receptions that take place each year at the NADO Annual Training Conference and the National Rural Transportation Peer Learning Conference.
-The top winners selected by the judges will be honored as Trailblazers, and will be given special recognition during and following the conference.
-Judges will be looking for projects that show significant evidence of above average innovation.
-This category will be exclusively for one-of-a-kind projects demonstrating unique innovation.
+Congratulations to the winners of the 2011 NADO Trailblazer Award!
+For the second year, all NADO Innovation Award and Excellence in Regional Transportation Award-winning projects were judged by a group of peers at the NADO Annual Training Conference and the National Rural Transportation Conference.
+The top winners selected by the peer judges were honored as Trailblazers, projects that show significant evidence of unique innovation.

-During NADO’s 2010 Annual Training Conference in San Diego, August 28 – 31, four organizations were selected from among the 50 Innovation Award winners to recieve Trailblazer Awards.
-Two additional organizations were selected as Trailblazer Award winners at the National Rural Transportation Conference in St. Louis, October 20 – 22.
-These organizations were selected from among the 22 Excellence in Regional Transportation Awards Winners.
-The 2010 NADO Trailblazers are:
+During NADO’s 2011 Annual Training Conference in Miami, four projects were selected from among the 60+ Innovation Award winners to receive Trailblazer Awards.
+Two additional projects were selected as Trailblazer Award winners at the National Rural Transportation Conference in Washington, DC from among the16 Excellence in Regional Transportation Awards Winners.

 Joe McKinney serves as Executive Director of the National Association of Development Organizations (NADO).
 Headquartered in Washington DC, NADO provides advocacy, education, research, and training for the nation’s 500+ regional planning and development organizations.